The Story (continued)

 Mortally wounded and dying on the steps, a dismayed Stark delivers his final words to Jack, Sugar Boy, Sadie, and Tiny Duffy - in close-up:

-Could have been whole world - Willie Stark.
+It could have been whole world - Willie Stark.
 The whole world - Willie Stark.
 Why does he do it to me - Willie Stark?
 Why?

 [Historical Note: Huey Long was assassinated in September of 1935 by 29 year-old Dr. Carl Austin Weiss, a respected Baton Rouge, Louisiana surgeon-physician whose father-in-law Judge B. Henry Pavy was being personally and politically attacked by Long.
 Weiss died in the gunfire, and Long died two days later.]